pulse2percept/pulse2percept/doc/topics/implants.rst

 An implant in pulse2percept describes **where stimulation is delivered**: the electrodes, their geometry, their location, and the stimulus assigned to them.
-It fits into the modeling pipeline as follows:
+It fits into the modeling pipeline like so:

 ::

-    image / video -> Encoder -> electrical Stimulus -> IMPLANT -> model -> Percept
+    electrical Stimulus -> implant -> model -> Percept
-                                                    geometry    physiology

 The implant says where the stimulation goes.
 The :ref:`percept model <topics-models>` says how that stimulation is transformed